 - John Keats’ Selected Poems – tragically, Keats died aged only 25, and he wrote under the shadow of tuberculosis, a disease that took both his mother and brother before him.
 His poetry is rich and vivid – and Keats doesn’t shy away from creating shocking imagery in the minds of his readers.
-Think about the horrific ending of La Belle Dame sans Merci or Ode on Melancholy as poems that explore the harsh realities of life – and the ways we cope with them.
+Think about the horrific ending of La Belle Dame sans Merci for starters.